fraxflax/frax-net-utils/README.md

   pingsweep [ OPTIONS ]  CIDR1 [ CIDR2 ...
 CIDRN ]<br>

-  ping all hosts in the provided CIDR(s) to check which hosts are up<br>
+  ping all hosts in the provided CIDR(s) to check which hosts are up

   `--sort` | `-s` to sort the output<br>
   `--arp` | `-a` to check arp cache upon no ping reply from host in local subnet<br>
   `--verbose` | `-v` outputs result for every address checked and if it was